New features supported in Android 10 and Android 11:

 Audio Test: Checks whether the device microphone and speaker are functioning correctly.
 The user is required to record sample audio and listen to the sample audio recording to execute this test.

 Battery Test: Measures and reports the health of the battery.
 The following battery related information is provided: battery capacity, battery level, part number, serial number, manufacture date, decommission status, voltage, current, and temperature.
 Additionally, you may set the maximum cycle count threshold for battery replacement

 Bluetooth Test: Checks whether bluetooth is functioning correctly.
 The following Bluetooth related information is provided: Bluetooth name, radio power cycle result, radio functional/non-functional, and discoverable/connectable.

 Button Test: Checks the operation of push-to-talk, left or right scan trigger, and volume up and volume down device buttons.
 The user is required to push the applicable buttons on the device to execute this test.

 Scanner Test: Checks whether the device can successfully scan a barcode without error.
 The user is required to perform the scan operation to execute this test.

-Touch Panel Test: Checks whether the touch panel of device is functioning correctly.
+Touch Screen Test: Checks whether the touch screen of device is functioning correctly.
 The user is required to touch the display to execute this test.